Alaska Department of Fish and Game

 Q. "What type of restrictions are there on the use of these easements?"

 A. The easements exist only to provide access across privately owned lands to reach public lands or major waterways.
 No hunting or fishing from or on an easement is permitted.
-There are two types of easements: site easements (marked as a triangle on the map and described as a campsite), and trail easements (marked with bold dashed lines on the map).
-Site easements may be used for temporary (up to 24 hrs) camping, loading, or unloading; and vehicular parking, including boats and aircraft where appropriate.
+There are two types of easements: site easements (marked as a triangle on the Chuit River Land Status Map and described as a campsite), and trail easements (marked with bold dashed lines on the map).
+Site easements may be used for temporary (up to 24 hours) camping, loading, or unloading; and vehicular parking, including boats and aircraft where appropriate.
 Trail easement are 25 feet wide and may be used for travel by foot, dogsled, animals, snowmobiles, two and three-wheel vehicles, and small all-terrain vehicles under 3,000 lbs. gross vehicle weight.
 Camping is not allowed on trail easements.
 There is no access from trail easements to the river except at one of the designated site easements.
 If you are on the river and wish to go on the land for any reason, you may do so only at a site easement unless you have permission from the landowner.

 Q. "How do I find these easements?"